Sailing: Course under sail

-Wind and currents are important factors to plan on for both offshore and inshore sailing.
-Predicting the availability, strength and direction of the wind is key to using its power along the desired course.
-Ocean currents, tides and river currents may deflect a sailing vessel from its desired course.
+Wind and currents are important factors to plan for both offshore and inshore sailing.
+Predicting the wind's availability, strength, and direction is key to harnessing its power along the desired course.
+Ocean currents, tides, and river currents may deflect a sailing vessel from its desired course.

 If the desired course is within the no-go zone, then the sailing craft must follow a zig-zag route into the wind to reach its waypoint or destination.
 Downwind, certain high-performance sailing craft can reach the destination more quickly by following a zig-zag route on a series of broad reaches.

-Negotiating obstructions or a channel may also require a change of direction with respect to the wind, necessitating changing of tack with the wind on the opposite side of the craft, from before.
+Negotiating obstructions or a channel may also require a change of direction relative to the wind, necessitating a change of tack with the wind on the opposite side of the craft.

 Changing tack is called tacking when the wind crosses over the bow of the craft as it turns and jibing (or gybing) if the wind passes over the stern.

 Upwind

 A sailing craft can sail on a course anywhere outside of its no-go zone.
 If the next waypoint or destination is within the arc defined by the no-go zone from the craft's current position, then it must perform a series of tacking maneuvers to get there on a zigzag route, called beating to windward.
 The progress along that route is called the course made good; the speed between the starting and ending points of the route is called the speed made good and is calculated by the distance between the two points, divided by the travel time.
 The limiting line to the waypoint that allows the sailing vessel to leave it to leeward is called the layline.
 Whereas some Bermuda-rigged sailing yachts can sail as close as 30° to the wind, most 20th-Century square riggers are limited to 60° off the wind.
 Fore-and-aft rigs are designed to operate with the wind on either side, whereas square rigs and kites are designed to have the wind come from one side of the sail only.

-Because the lateral wind forces are highest when sailing close-hauled, the resisting water forces around the vessel's keel, centerboard, rudder and other foils must also be highest in order to limit sideways motion or leeway.
-Ice boats and land yachts minimize lateral motion with resistance from their blades or wheels.
+Because the lateral wind forces are highest when sailing close-hauled, the resisting water forces around the vessel's keel, centerboard, rudder, and other foils must also be highest to limit sideways motion or leeway.
+Ice boats and land yachts minimize lateral motion by using the resistance of their blades or wheels.